gabietaylor/CirtualChallenge/README.md

 * React is popular.
 While this reason has admittedly little to do with React's quality, the truth is that understanding React will make you more employable.

+# JSX
+#### JSX is a syntax extension for JavaScript.
+It was written to be used with React.
+JSX code looks a lot like HTML.

+#### If a JavaScript file contains JSX code, then that file will have to be compiled.
+That means that before the file reaches a web browser, a JSX compiler will translate any JSX into regular JavaScript.

+# JSX Elements
+#### A basic unit of JSX is called a JSX _element_.
+This JSX element looks exactly like HTML!
+The only noticeable difference is that you would find it in a JavaScript file, instead of in an HTML file.